© Political Studies Association

-For RCUK and Wellcome Trust authors selecting OnlineOpen who decide not to comply with these mandates, you have the choice of the following Creative Commons Licence open access agreements or the standard Exclusive Licence Agreement:-
+For RCUK and Wellcome Trust authors selecting OnlineOpen who decide not to comply with these mandates, you have the choice of the following Creative Commons Licence open access agreements or the standard Exclusive Licence Form:-

 The editors can be contacted at:

 The Editors, Politics, Politics Building, Newcastle University, Newcastle Upon Tyne UK NE1 7RU